DexMV: Imitation Learning for Dexterous Manipulation from Human Videos

 We experiment with three types of challenging tasks with the YCB objects~\cite{calli2015benchmarking}.
 The first task is to \emph{relocate} an object to a goal position.
 Instead of relocating a single ball as ~\cite{Rajeswaran2018}, we increase the task difficulty by using diverse objects (first 5 columns in Figure~\ref{fig:teaser}).
 The second task is \emph{pour}, which requires the robot to pour the particles from a mug into a container (Figure~\ref{fig:teaser} from column 6).
 The third task is \emph{place inside}, where the robot hand needs to place an object into a container (last 2 columns in Figure~\ref{fig:teaser}).
-It requires manipulation of both the position and the orientation of the object.
 In our experiments, we benchmark different imitation learning algorithms and show human demonstrations improve task performance by a large margin.
 More interestingly, we find the learned policy with our demonstrations can even generalize to unseen instances within the same category or outside the category.
 We highlight our contributions as follows: \begin{itemize} \item DexMV platform for learning dexterous manipulation using human videos.
 It contains paired computer vision and simulation systems with multiple dexterous complex manipulation tasks. \item DexMV pipeline to perform imitation learning, with a key innovation on demonstration translation to convert human videos to robot demonstrations. \item With DexMV platform and pipeline, we largely improve the dexterous manipulation performance over multiple complex tasks, and its generalization ability to unseen object instances. \end{itemize}